ELA TRANSCRIPTION - QSR DATA PROTECTION ADDENDUM

 iii.
 To ensure that personal opinions of employees are not interpreted as official Policy, employees must maintain separate professional and personal accounts when using websites, especially when using online social networks.

 iv.
-Employees can post information authorised for release into the public domain, only on approved websites
+Employees can post information authorized for release into the public domain, only on approved websites

 3.4.
 Peer–to–peer applications